jasonleebrown/machisplin/README.md

 ## What does it do?
-This R package interpolates noisy multi-variate data through machine learning* ensembling of up to six algorithms: boosted regression trees (BRT), neural networks (NN); generalized additive model (GAM), multivariate adaptive regression splines (MARS), support vector machines (SVM), and random forests (RF).
+This R package interpolates noisy multivariate data through machine learning* ensembling of up to six algorithms: boosted regression trees (BRT), neural networks (NN); generalized additive model (GAM), multivariate adaptive regression splines (MARS), support vector machines (SVM), and random forests (RF).
 The _machisplin.mltps_ function simultaneously evaluates different combinations of the six algorithms to predict the input data.
-During model tuning, each algorithm is systematically weighted from 0-1 and the fit of the ensembled model is evaluated.
-The best performing model is determined through k-fold cross validation (k=10) and the model that has the lowest residual sum of squares of test data is chosen.
+During model tuning, each algorithm is systematically weighted from 0-1, and the fit of the ensembled model is evaluated.
+The best performing model is determined through k-fold cross-validation (k=10), and the model that has the lowest residual sum of squares of test data is chosen.
 After determining the best model algorithms and weights, a final model is created using the full training dataset.
-Residuals of the final model are calculated from the full training dataset and these values interpolated using thin-plate-smoothing splines.
+Residuals of the final model are calculated from the full training dataset and these values are interpolated using thin-plate-smoothing splines.
 This creates a continuous error surface and is used to correct most the residual error in the final ensemble model.

 This package is a free open-source machine learning analog to the expensive ANUSPLIN software.
 To output final R2 values, model weights, algorithm(s) used, and rasters for use in GIS; use the _machisplin.write.geotiff_ function.
-To output residuals use _machisplin.write.residuals_ and to output model loadings use _machispline.write.loadings_. *just to clarify, GAMs are not a machine learning method
+To output residuals, use _machisplin.write.residuals_ and to output model loadings use _machispline.write.loadings_. *just to clarify, GAMs are not a machine learning method

 ![Alt text](https://raw.githubusercontent.com/jasonleebrown/machisplin/master/Slide20.JPG?raw=true "Title")
 Overview of process